 Patients with gynecomastia often have puffy nipples because the firmer glandular tissue stretches out the areolas like air in a balloon; remove the tissue and the areola will flatten.
 Failure to remove the tissue in the case of puffy nipples will only result in disappointment; leave the tissue and the issue of puffy nipples remains.
 Treatment of gynecomastia with liposuction alone will leave this tissue present in 95% of cases.
 This is NOT what you want.
 To see the results of liposuction and Vaser treatment of gynecomastia, check out my video showing multiple cases of gynecomastia surgery in a row.

-Puffy nipples can remain after treatment of gynecomastia if your surgeon leaves too much tissue under the areola, if you develop a seroma in the weeks following gynecomastia treatment or if you develop scar tissue months afterward.
+Puffy nipples after gynecomastia surgery is a condition that happens gynecomastia if your surgeon leaves too much tissue under the areola, if you develop a seroma in the weeks following gynecomastia treatment or if you develop scar tissue months afterward.
 Secondary treatment of gynecomastia is most often related to the incomplete removal of the tissue resulting in continued fullness of the chest and puffy nipples—definitely not the result that patients want.

 The most common presentation of puffy nipples is the “golf ball” gynecomastia.
 Some patients have golf ball sized glandular masses beneath their areolas that result in an odd and tubular appearance.
 Often these patients have little body fat, so the puffy nipples look even stranger in contrast.
 Try wearing a fitted shirt and not looking like you have headlights.
 Impossible.

 The best news in the world is that puffy nipples are treatable – here today, gone tomorrow – if you choose.
 Take the first step to a life without gynecomastia and submit a Online Consultation.
 Once completed, I will provide professional advice and offer you with a solution that will set your life on a new, better course.
 The first step is yours to take.